BackofenLab/IntaRNA/README.md

 <br /><br />
 <a name="interactionModel-ssUnconstraintMfe" />

-### Unconstraint single-site RNA-RNA interaction with minimal free energy
+### Single-site, loop-based RNA-RNA interaction with minimal free energy

 This *default model* of IntaRNA (`--model=S`) predicts the single-site interaction `I` with minimal free energy.
 That is, it minimizes